nisharga/job/README.md

 </b>

 # Regected Message
-Greetings, hope you are well.
+<code><b>Greetings, hope you are well.
 I have applied for the Full Stack Developer position at your company.
 I would like to have feedback, regarding my application.
 Your valuable feedback will mean a lot in my career.
 Waiting for your response.
-Thank you
+Thank you </b></code>